Cnoc Buidhe Wind Energy Hub

 News

-Cherry Hall, Senior Development Manager, visited Campbelltown Grammar for their annual Careers & Pathway Event.
+Cherry Hall, Senior Development Manager, visited Campbeltown Grammar for their annual Careers & Pathway Event.
 The aim of the day was to meet students from each academic year and inspire them to consider Renewable Energy as a career choice.

 Whether students are considering STEM subjects or the arts, Renewable Energy has a career path for everyone.
 With the sector due to grow over the next 20 years, as we head towards Net Zero, employers will be looking for new talent to join their teams at every level.